Cabline CA-II Plus Harness Pinouts

 38

 Connect to a 4.7K pull-up resistor to 3.3V on the motherboard side, to detect if both the Cabline harnesses are connected or not.
-This signal is connected to S_PRSNT1_L on the network adapter main card.
+This signal is connected to S_PRSNT1_L on the BlueField DPU.
 In the motherboard side, read logic low if both Cabline harnesses are connected.
 Read logic 1 (3.3V) if one or both the Cabline harnesses are not connected.

 No wires are connected to these pins to ensure they do not interfere with the operation of S_PRSNT1_L for the detection when the two Cabline harnesses are installed.